£75 per person for full course.

 Join novelist and creative writing tutor, Tracey Iceton, for this crash course on story writing and you’ll soon be confidently creating your own stories.
 Drawing on her own creative practice and doctoral research in creative writing Tracey steers those new to short story writing through the maze of plotting, characterisation, narrative structure, point of view and setting – the essential ingredients for a successful story.

-Writing activities allow participants to develop ideas will supportive, constructive feedback enables them to get started on their first short story of develop works in progress.
+Writing activities allow participants to develop ideas and supportive, constructive feedback enables them to get started on their first short story of develop works in progress.
 So if you’ve always wanted to write or if you’ve been writing a while but want to hone your skills this is the course for you.

 There will be 5x two hour sessions, between 10.30am-12.30pm, plus optional informal lunchtime discussion after the session.